-To add new information to our long-term memory, we need to process it, comprehend it, connect it into our existing mental frameworks, and review it multiple times.
-The ability to take effective notes forms the basis for this process and is therefore an invaluable skill both in academic and in business contexts.
-Unfortunately, hardly any of us actually know how to take effective notes.
-But don’t worry, in this article we’ll introduce you to one of the most effective note taking methods and show you exactly how to apply it in everyday life.
+To add new information to our long-term memory, we need to process it, comprehend it, connect it with our existing mental frameworks, and review it multiple times.
+The ability to take effective notes forms the basis for this process and is, therefore, an invaluable skill both in academic and in business contexts.
+Unfortunately, most of us are never actually taught how to take effective notes.
+But don’t worry, in this article, we’ll introduce you to one of the most effective note-taking methods and show you exactly how to apply it in everyday life.

 The Problem with Linear Notes

-Think about it: throughout our academical careers, from first grade to graduation, we are told what to learn, but the standard curriculum hardly ever includes lessons on how to learn.
-This is why so many students still spend their study time highlighting passages in text books and summarizing chapters, when research has conclusively shown that those study methods are actually the least effective.
+Think about it: Throughout our academic careers, from first grade through to graduation, we are told what to learn, but the standard curriculum hardly ever includes lessons on how to learn.
+This is why so many students still spend their study time highlighting passages in textbooks and summarizing chapters, when research has conclusively shown that those study methods are actually the least effective.
 Similarly, linear notes are still the default format for note-taking for most people, even though it’s in many ways one of the least practical formats we could possibly choose.
 Here are just a few of the biggest problems with linear notes: